Kishan-Borad/Training/README.md

 # Training
-This repository is for the training and for the assignment deployment and code check
+This repository is for the training.
+Weekly Assignment deployment.
+Code quality check.